doghouch/dawgyimg/README.md

-# DawgyIMG Intro
+# DawgyIMG
+#### Version 2

+**UPDATE**: DawgyIMG V2 is now out!
+This version is currently in BETA and should not be used in production until security bugs are ironed out completely.

 Originally written for `i.dawgy.pw`, now open-source.

-Thank you to the people that donated, and made this possible!

-Donations help me update the software, as well as upgrade it to (cleaner) code :)
+# Want to buy me a cup of coffee?

+Donations help me update DawgyIMG with a fresh cup of coffee every day :-)

 https://dawgy.pw/donate

 Support can be obtained by opening a request, or sending an email to `admin@dawgy.pw`.

 ### Prerequisites
-- a server running PHP 5.4+
+- a server running PHP 7+
 - unzip (duh!)

 ### Setup